MerginMaps/docs/src/gis/features.md

 ### Settings for Mergin Maps Input preview panel
 What appears in the <MobileAppName /> preview panel can be defined in the **Display** tab in **Layer Properties**:
 - **Display Name**: a field name or an expression.
 - **HTML Map Tip**: the content of the preview panel.
 While QGIS always interprets the content of map tip as being HTML, <MobileAppName /> extends the syntax to allow two more modes: field values and images.
-If the map tip is not specified, Input will try to use the first three fields and show their attribute values.
+If the map tip is not specified, <MobileAppName /> will try to use the first three fields and show their attribute values.

 ![Display setting in QGIS](./qgis_properties_display.png)